-Embryo-analysis technique may boost in vitro fertilization successDecember 5th, 2012 in Obstetrics & gynaecology
+Embryo-analysis technique may boost in vitro fertilization successDecember 5, 2012 by Krista Conger in Medicine & Health / Obstetrics & gynaecology

 (Medical Xpress)—Stanford University School of Medicine researchers have devised a two-part approach to identify developing human embryos most likely to result in successful pregnancies.
 The technique could transform the lives of infertile couples seeking to use in vitro fertilization, or IVF, to start a family.